GothicBat5/JavaPaint/README.md

 Update some: April 6, 2026 + some new brushes.
 Knife kinda sucks, I'm too lazy to fix now wahaha

+This editor is I'm really proud, almost better than the paint! and that saying something >
 Check: image / editor-pixel-src for the image editing program Fully functional image editing program with effects